Always Ride Safe

 Try to avoid speeding, and practice banking, turning, and braking with a new bike in a familiar practice area before hitting the open road.
 Never ride if you’ve been drinking or using drugs, and keep in mind that some prescription drugs can also impair your abilities.

-Improving Your Visibility
+Improving Your Visibility on a Motorcycle

 The majority of accidents occur because another driver “didn’t see the motorcycle.”
 Major publicity campaigns nationwide have helped to increase the awareness of the problem, but riders are encouraged to take actions to improve their visibility.